opnsense/core/README.md

 target will try to assist in case of failure, e.g. when a missing file needs to be fetched from an external location.

-Several OPTIONS exist to customise the package:
+Several OPTIONS exist to customise the package, e.g.:

 * CORE_DEPENDS: a list of required dependencies for the package
 * CORE_ORIGIN: sets a FreeBSD compatible package/ports origin